 1) The most natural and intuitive way to perform pitch bends and note-to-note pitch slides is to slide your finger directly from the starting note to the ending note.
 This requires that the semitones are arranged consecutively in rows, just like a string of a stringed instrument.

-2) Like any stringed instrument, multiple rows of consecutive semitones permit easier chords and scales than a single string.
+2) Like a stringed instrument, multiple strings/rows of consecutive semitones permit easier chords and scales than a single string/row.
 So the only question is "What is the best pitch interval between rows?"
 Fifths tuning (7 semitones as on violins and cellos) is isomorphic and works well for solos, but is too great an interval to finger many common chords in one hand.
+An interval of 6 semitones provides the advantage of the same pitches on alternate rows, but also makes common chords difficult to finger in one hand.
 Thirds tuning (4 semitones) is isomorphic and permits playing most chords in one hand, but the total pitch pitch range of the playing surface is too limited.
 Guitar tuning is very popular, but isn't isomorphic because of the odd third interval between the G and B strings, requiring different fingerings when the same chord is played on different rows.
 But fourths tuning (5 semitones) permits easy fingering of any chord or scale, provides a very good total pitch range, and is isomorphic.